tmulholland/z-team-assembly/README.md

 # z-team-assembly
 Text files and common code for RA2b Zinv analysers

-# Instruction for Bill's integration script
+# Instructions for Bill's integration script

 To run the integration code: